My top dog travel tips from our recent pet-friendly adventure through Portland, Maine.

 Double Check Dog-Friendly Listings

-To map out or trip, I researched dog-friendly places online, assuming that’s where I’d find the most up-to-date information.
+To map out our trip, I researched dog-friendly spots online, assuming that’s where I’d find the most up-to-date information.

-We went to countless restaurants and breweries that were “dog friendly,” but our definitions of the term varied greatly.
-To them, dog-friendly means chaining your dog up on the sidewalk while you eat on the patio, or tying your dog to an outdoor bench while you sample beers inside.
-Sure, some dogs may go for that, but not Harry.
+We went to countless restaurants and breweries that were truly dog friendly, but for others, “dog friendly” meant chaining your dog outside while you went in to eat or drink.
+Yeah, no. Some dogs may go for that, but not Harry.
 He gets way too nervous (and the feeling’s mutual).

 Summer is the Best Time for Dog Travel